Katův šleh: Preparation

 Meat is fried in a pan and later is steamed with ingredients.
-Can be served with rice, cooked potatoes or French fries.
+The dish can be served with rice, cooked potatoes or French fries.

 Naming

-A name of Katův šleh is also very variable, though the name always refers to its piquance.
-Names of Čertovo tajemství (Demon's Secret) or Pekelné nudličky (Hellish meat noodles) are also used from time to time.
+The name of Katův šleh is also very variable, though the name always refers to its pungency.
+Names of Čertovo tajemství (Devil's Secret) or Pekelné nudličky (Hellish meat noodles) are also used from time to time.